-- Blend almonds and walnuts in a food processor until coarsely chopped.
+- Blend almonds and walnuts in a food processor until finely chopped.

 - Mix nuts in a bowl along with the remaining ingredients for the filling.

-- Lay open the phyllo sheets stack on your working surface and cover with a tea towel (so they won’t air-dry).
+- Lay open the phyllo stack on your working surface and cover it with a tea towel (so it won't air-dry).

 - NOTE: To create the base of the Baklava you will need 4 phyllo sheets.
 2 to cover the pan lengthwise, and 2 to cover the pan widthwise.
-Each phyllo sheet should hang out of the pan a bit, in order to overlap it later on and secure the filling .
+Each phyllo sheet should hang out of the pan a bit, in order to overlap it on top later on.

 - Sprinkle with 2-3 handfuls of the nut filling on top.

 - Add next phyllo and fold all four sides inwards.
 Brush with butter.

 - Add another phyllo and fold it exactly the same way.
 Grease with butter and add 2-3 more handfuls of filling.

 - Add the last 2 phyllo sheets on top (if your stack had a few more phyllo's simply add them on top as well always brushed with butter).

 - Overlap the excess phyllo (that hangs out of the pan) on top.
 Brush with the remaining butter.